Blog

 A sentiment fully endorsed by Bowman.

-“When I walk a client through something and they say, ‘This is great, thank you so much,’ it’s a personal win.
-It feels good to educate and empower them,” she said.
+"When I walk a customer through something, and they say, 'This is great, thank you so much,' it's a personal win.
+It feels good to educate and empower them," she said.

-By designing training materials that mirror real lab workflows and communication styles, LigoLab ensures that clients adopt the comprehensive and flexible platform and optimally use it to interpret their data, a key responsibility of any Chief Informatics Officer.
+By designing training that mirrors real lab workflows and communication, LigoLab ensures that customers adopt and optimize the platform for effective data interpretation, a key role for any Chief Informatics Officer.

 Cultivating Growth, Confidence, and Leadership

-Taphorn has grown into a leadership role at LigoLab by mentoring new engineers and guiding internal training.
-He regularly meets with his team members one-on-one to build technical and clinical fluency, bridging the gap between IT and lab language so the engineers can better support customers.
+Taphorn advanced into a leadership role by mentoring new engineers and helping shape training initiatives.
+He regularly works with team members to strengthen both technical expertise and clinical understanding, serving as a bridge between IT and laboratory operations so engineers can better support customer needs.

 His experience with compliance also adds unique value to the LigoLab team.

-“I’ve gone through CAP audits and worked directly with compliance directors.
-Now, I help ensure our clients’ workflows stay aligned with the highest standards in lab accreditation,” he said.
+"I've gone through CAP audits and worked directly with compliance directors.
+Now, I help ensure our customer workflows stay aligned with the highest standards in lab accreditation," he said.

 Lee added that his LIS system software implementation work is often made easier by his ability to anticipate what lab staff need without requiring lengthy explanations.